JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 inch to its own private ends, on which occasions “The Last Rose of Summer” evidently helped and encouraged him.
 I suppose it fitted in somehow with his character.
-It reminded him, you see, of his favourite roses, and, as HE whistled it, it was the most melancholy tune going.
+It reminded him, you see, of his favourite roses, and, as _He_ whistled it, it was the most melancholy tune going.

 Turning from the window, after a minute or two, the Sergeant walked into the middle of the room, and stopped there, deep in thought, with his